 Step 2: Sing the Pitches

-When singing the pitches, I use solfege syllables exclusively with young children.
+When we read and sing pitches I lay the foundation through teaching solfege syllables in aural activities.
 We use hand signs to add a kinesthetic element.

-At the 4th grade level, I begin also using the numerical pitch system during our warm-ups only.
-These warm-ups are mostly scale patterns, arpeggios, etc. This helps older students develop a sense of harmony and sets them up to do some fun jazz stuff (12-bar blues) in our recorder unit.
+For the upper elementary grades, I also add the numerical pitch system during our warm-ups only.
+These warm-ups are scale patterns, arpeggios, common intervals, etc. This helps older students develop a sense of harmony and prepares them to do some fun jazz activities in our recorder unit (12-bar blues).

 Step 3: Sing the Lyrics

-When teaching young children, I use the term lyrics, even with little ones.
-They learn very quickly.
-So let’s teach them music vocabulary right away.
+The last step is to sing the words or the lyrics of the song.
+I use the term lyrics, even in early elementary.
+Students learn quickly.
+So let’s teach them proper music vocabulary right away.

 More Music Literacy Bundles Coming Soon!